ion-vortex/engine/docs/legal/README.md

 ### For Commercial Users

-If you want to use Oxide in a commercial product:
+If you want to use Ion Vortex in a commercial product:

 1. **Source Code**: You must comply with AGPL-3.0 (share modifications)
 2. **Public Assets**: Free to use commercially (CC0)